commercialhaskell/commercialhaskell/proposal/improved-hackage-security.md

 These goals are interconnected, but decompose fairly nicely:

 1. Higher availability and more reliable hosting of our community infrastructure (in particular package tarballs and the package index).
-2. Certification of provenance, to guarantee that a package tarball really was created by a trusted party (this is what package signing by authors is about).
+2. Certification of provenance
+  1. to guarantee that a package tarball really was created by a trusted party (this is what package signing by authors is about).
+  2. to connect release packaged code back to the source repository
 3. Certification of freshness (this is what package index signing is about),
   1. to guarantee that package updates really are the latest ones including fixes to all known vulnerabilities, or to detect when this is not the case;
   2. to make it possible to guarantee that package data and metadata served by untrusted mirrors is the same as that served by Hackage itself (modulo a small lag window).